-- certifying the EU-ETS emission allowances; - checking the activities related to environmental reporting; - checking and assessing environmental risks.
+- > obtaining or maintaining certifications of site management systems; - > certifying the EU-ETS emission allowances; - > checking the activities related to environmental reporting; - > checking and assessing environmental risks.

-In particular, during 2019 Leonardo Global Solutions conducted:
+In particular, during 2019 Leonardo Global Solutions (LGS) conducted:

-- 31 environmental risk audits at sites owned by LGS used by Leonardo Divisions and third-party Companies on any basis, decommissioned sites and land, as required by the annual environmental risk audit plan.
-After each audit carried out, the Heads of operating companies and divisions using the sites were asked to provide the related follow-up plans, laying down the actions to be taken to resolve the critical issues reported and the related timing for implementation; - 21 audits, within LGS' Environmental Management System which is ISO 14001:2015-certified, in order to establish whether LGS comply with applicable regulations as the company managing real estate assets and service provider.
+- > 31 environmental risk audits at sites owned by LGS used by Leonardo Divisions and third-party companies on any basis, decommissioned sites and land, as required by the annual environmental risk audit plan.
+After each audit carried out, the Heads of operating companies and Divisions using the sites were asked to provide the related follow-up plans, laying down the actions to be taken to resolve the critical issues reported and the related timing for implementation; - > 21 audits, within LGS' Environmental Management System which is ISO 14001:2015-certified, in order to establish whether LGS comply with applicable regulations as the company managing real estate assets and service provider.
 After each audit carried out, the Heads of the relevant Business Units were asked to provide the related follow-up plans, laying down the actions to be taken to resolve the critical issues reported and the related timing for implementation.